 The biggest reason for brown well water is iron.
 Iron is one of those minerals that are found on earth.
 In limited quantity, iron is good for health but when it exceeds the limit it converts the well water’s color into brown.

-Iron is not harmful to the human body but who would want to drink brown color water.
+Iron is not harmful to the human body but who would want to drink brown or black water.
 Also, a high amount of iron is not good for your cloth and plumbing pipelines.
 Iron affects the color and taste of the water.

 Reason #2: Tannins